• Skip to primary navigation

 Reply

-2. Annemarie Doolin
+3. Annemarie Doolin says

 May 18, 2016 at 8:47 am

 Hi, due to bad season here in Denmark, cauliflower is scarce so I substituted it for some a whole red pepper cut in chunks and added about 6 vine tomatoes (between cherry and normal size) cut in halves.
-It was delicious!... when your non-veggie husband says "Is there any seconds?" you know you've found a keeper!
+It was delicious!
+When your non-veggie husband says "Is there any seconds?" you know you've found a keeper!
 Thanks I'll be doing this again.

 Reply